Zhend0sss/ml-course/README.md

-# Machine Learning basics course by girafe-ai
+# Machine Learning Fundamentals Course Repo

-Just a regular ML course
+Conducted by YMLS (Yandex Machine Learning School) and girafe-ai.

+This repository contains materials for the Machine Learning Fundamentals course, part of the Fall 2025 cohort of Yandex ML School in Uzbekistan.